 Where Is the Best Place to Put the Rear Dash Cam?

 Mount your rear dash cam at the top center of the rear windshield.
-This guarantees ideal visibility, minimizes vibration effects, and enhances compatibility with various camera types, while addressing legal considerations and wiring methods during installation.
+This guarantees ideal visibility, minimizes vibration effects, and enhances compatibility with various camera types.
+It also addresses legal considerations and wiring methods during installation.

 Where Not to Put a Dashcam?